itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

     - API key can be used to identify clients and meter their access
 - API keys:
     - alphanumeric strings
-    - clients can securily use the API and we can authenticate requests
+    - clients can securely use the API and we can authenticate requests
     - we can control access
     - quota limits is the overall number of requests
 - Order: